Editor’s Note: This article was created with expertise from Peter Cox, the director of industrial projects for our industrial cable group.

 High-powered machinery in code-regulated environments requires higher voltage cable, making the use of 600V Ethernet cables more common.
 When Ethernet cable is used in such a 600-volt environment, electrical safety becomes a design consideration.

 The first step in selecting the right 600V Ethernet cable is to determine the applicable regulatory environment.
-There are two types of regulations to consider, and they apply to different situations.
+There are two types of regulations to consider, as listed above, and they apply to different situations.

 If the application is one that falls under NFPA 79**, then the cable requirements are less rigorous.
 This is because the inherent mechanical protection of the machine itself is considered part of its safety attributes.
 This wiring is typically well protected and not accessible to untrained workers.